dsnoeijer/angular/aio/content/guide/upgrade.md

 The `selector` attribute is a CSS selector that defines where on the page the component should go.
 In AngularJS you do matching based on component names, but in Angular you have these explicit selectors.
-This one will match elements with the name `phone-list`, just like the AngularJS version did.
+This one is going to match elements with the name `phone-list`, just like the AngularJS version did.

 Now convert the template of this component into Angular syntax.
 The search controls replace the AngularJS `$ctrl` expressions with the two-way `[(ngModel)]` binding syntax of Angular: